codingfriend1/petalFetch/readme.md

 });
 ```

-If you provide a `baseurl` property in the configuration object, it will be prepended to your relative urls in each petal call.
-The `handleErrors` property determines the error handling strategy: when it's set to `true`, PetalFetch will log and return errors instead of throwing them.
+Two key properties are `baseurl` and `handleErrors`:

+- `baseurl` prepends its value to your relative URLs in each PetalFetch request.
+- `handleErrors` guides the error handling strategy.
+When set to `true`, PetalFetch logs and returns errors, preventing them from being thrown.

+These are initial explanations, and you will find a more comprehensive discussion on each of these properties in the following sections.

 ## Making Requests